ahnazary/database-version-control/README.md

 ```

 `<reviison>` can be found at the beggining of each migration script or on the name of the migration script file.

+# Structure of the migration scripts

+This repo manages migration files for multiple databases (e.g. postgres hosted on aiven, neon, etc.).
+Each database has its own directory under `alembic_src`.
+Each directory has the following structure:

+- `alembic.ini`: Alembic configuration file
+- `alembic/versions`: Alembic migration scripts
+- `models.py`: SQLAlchemy declarative models for tables to create the initial/baseline version for the database.